-On or before January 31, 2015, and annually thereafter until the collection system map is completed, the permittee shall submit a report for the previous calendar year to EPA at the address below, that provides a status of map completion, a summary of the work done in the previous year to complete the map and an estimated date of completion.
+On or before January 31, 2016, and annually thereafter until the collection system map is completed, the permittee shall submit a report for the previous calendar year to EPA at the address below, that provides a status of map completion, a summary of the work done in the previous year to complete the map and an estimated date of completion.
 Once this collection system map is completed, the Tribal authorized representative will send confirmation of completion of this subtask to:

-U.S. Environmental Protection Agency, Region 5 Water Division - NPDES Programs Branch Attention: Tribal Team Leader - WN-16J 77 West Jackson Blvd.
+U.S. Environmental Protection Agency, Region 5 Water Division - NPDES Programs Branch - Attention: Tribal Team Leader - WN-16J 77 West Jackson Blvd.
 Chicago, Illinois 60604

 - d.
 Preventive Maintenance Program.
 If the permittee has not already done so, the permittee shall as soon as possible but no later than 18 months from the effective date of the permit, develop and begin implementing a preventive maintenance program that helps to prevent breakdowns, reduces wear, improves efficiency and extends the life of equipment and structures.
 The preventive maintenance program shall consist of at a minimum: - i.
 A method of periodic inspection, lubrication, adjustment and/or other servicing of machinery, equipment and structures. - ii.
 A record of repairs, alterations and replacements. - iii.
 A method of cost accounting and budgeting for the different parts of the preventative maintenance program. - e.
 User Fees.
-If the permittee has not already done so, the permittee shall as soon as possible but no later than 12 months from the effective date of the permit, establish connection fees and user rates and collect such charges from individuals served by the system as are necessary to sustain the operation, maintenance, and repair of the Red Cliff Band WWTF sewerage systems.
+If the permittee has not already done so, the permittee shall as soon as possible but no later than 12 months from the effective date of the permit, establish connection fees and user rates and collect such charges from individuals served by the system as are necessary to sustain the operation, maintenance, and repair of the Hannahville Indian Community WWTF sewerage systems.
 Fee structures must address both repairs and replacements, for both short-lived mechanical assets and long-lived fixed structural assets.
 Alternatively, the permittee may provide this revenue from another dedicated revenue source.
-The Operation & Maintenance plan shall indicate which revenue source(s) are being used and how these contributions are allocated to categories of operation, maintenance, repairs, and replacement.

-f.
+The f.
 New Connections.
-If the permittee has not already done so, the permittee shall as soon as possible but no later than 12 months from the effective date of the permit, enact and enforce appropriate ordinances or regulations governing: (1) Connection to the Red Cliff Band WWTF sewerage system by the residents of the reservation; and, (2) The methods and materials to be used in making connections to the Red Cliff Band WWTF sewerage system in a safe and sanitary manner.
+If the permittee has not already done so, the permittee shall as soon as possible but no later than 12 months from the effective date of the permit, enact and enforce appropriate ordinances or regulations governing: (1) Connection to the Hannahville Indian Community WWTF sewerage system by the residents of the reservation; and, (2) The methods and materials to be used in making connections to the Hannahville Indian Community WWTF sewerage system in a safe and sanitary manner.